Mercedes-Benz GLE vs Denza B8

 The Verdict

-The Denza B8 takes 3 of 4 key spec categories and comes in at a lower price.
-The Denza B8 will save you roughly $1,749 a year in fuel.
+The Denza B8 takes 5 of 7 key spec categories and comes in at a lower price.
+The Denza B8 will save you roughly $1,406 a year in fuel.
+If boot space matters, the Mercedes-Benz GLE has a clear edge.
 The Denza B8 adds peace of mind with a longer 6-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions